XiangchiSong/EPFLU_P2PFL/README.md

 ## Dataset Distribution Operation Detail
-### Core Concepts
+### Core Concepts and Parameters
-- **Data Shards**: A shard represents a subset of the dataset.
-Managing the number and distribution of shards across clients is crucial for controlling the IID (independent and identically distributed) or non-IID nature of data across the network.
+- **Data Shards**: In federated learning, data shards represent discrete portions of the dataset.
+The management of these shards across clients is crucial for controlling the data distribution's nature (IID or non-IID).

-### Parameter Settings and Their Impact
+### Specific Parameter Settings and Their Impact
-- **Number of Shards (n_shards)**: Dictates how the data is divided.
-More shards mean a finer granularity in control over data distribution.
+- **Number of Shards (n_shards)**: Determines how the data is split into smaller subsets.
+For example, setting `n_shards = 2 * W` means each client potentially has access to twice the number of shards as there are clients.
-- **Number of Workers (W)**: Represents the total number of clients or nodes participating in the federated learning.
-Each worker will receive a portion of the total shards.
+- **Number of Workers (W)**: This represents the total number of clients or nodes participating in the federated learning process.
+If `W = 500`, it means 500 separate clients are engaged in the training process.
-- **Shard Allocation**:
+- **Shard Allocation Strategies**:
-  - **Balanced**: Each client receives an equal number of shards.
+  - **Balanced Allocation**: Each client receives an equal number of shards.
+Typically, `W` clients would each receive `n_shards / W` shards when shards are evenly distributed.
-  - **Imbalanced**: Clients receive a varying number of shards, which simulates real-world scenarios where data isn't uniformly distributed across nodes.
+  - **Imbalanced Allocation**: Clients receive a varying number of shards.
+Parameters like `min_shards_per_client` and `max_shards_per_client` control the range of shards each client can receive, e.g., from 1 to 5 shards per client.

-### Distribution Types
+### Distribution Types and Operational Details
-- **Balanced IID (Type 1)**: Data is shuffled and evenly distributed among all clients, mimicking an IID scenario.
-This is often used for benchmarking because of its simplicity and fairness.
+- **Balanced IID (Type 1)**: Here, the data is shuffled and evenly distributed among all clients.
+Each client would receive `Total data samples / W` samples, ensuring an IID scenario.
-- **Balanced Non-IID (Type 2)**: Involves sorting the data by class labels and then splitting it into shards that are distributed such that each client receives a predefined set of shards.
-This setup helps in creating scenarios where each client gets a diverse but non-representative sample of the overall dataset.
+- **Balanced Non-IID (Type 2)**: Data is first sorted by class labels and then divided into `2 * W` shards.
+Clients might be configured to each receive exactly 2 shards, regardless of the total number of clients.
-- **Imbalanced Non-IID (Type 3)**: Clients receive shards in a manner that varies significantly in terms of data quantity and class representation, thus creating an imbalanced data distribution among the clients.
-This setting is more realistic and challenging as it tests the robustness of the federated algorithms under non-ideal conditions.
+- **Imbalanced Non-IID (Type 3)**: In this configuration, the number of shards each client receives can range from 1 to 5, creating a highly variable data distribution.
+This is specified using the parameters `min_shards_per_client = 1` and `max_shards_per_client = 5`.
-- **Mixed IID/Non-IID (Type 4)**: A hybrid approach where a fraction of the clients receive data in an IID fashion, while the rest receive data non-IID.
-This setup can be used to simulate environments where different nodes have different data visibility and availability.
+- **Mixed IID/Non-IID (Type 4)**: This approach uses a combination of IID and non-IID settings where, for example, 70% of clients (calculated as `0.7 * W`) receive data in an IID fashion, and the remaining 30% receive data non-IID.
+The non-IID portion follows the imbalanced non-IID strategy.

-### Operational Details
-- **Shard Assignment**:
-  - For IID setups, shards are assigned randomly.
-  - For non-IID setups, shards are assigned based on specific patterns or rules, such as clustering similar classes together or ensuring that each client receives shards from only a few classes.
-- **Min and Max Shards per Client**: These parameters define the range of shards that each client can receive, crucial for imbalanced setups.

-### Implementation Tips
+### Implementation Considerations
-- Ensuring consistency in shard assignment between training and testing datasets is critical for maintaining the validity of the model evaluation.
+- **Shard Assignment Consistency**: Ensuring that shard assignments are consistent between training and testing datasets is critical for maintaining the validity of model evaluations.
+This is often achieved by using the same seed for random operations or by explicitly defining shard assignments when splitting the test dataset.
-- Using seed values for random operations helps in reproducing experiments and verifying results.
+- **Random Operations Seed**: Utilizing a fixed seed value (e.g., `seed = 42`) for all random operations to ensure reproducibility and consistency in experiments.

-The configuration of these parameters significantly influences the learning dynamics and the effectiveness of the federated learning models.
-Adjusting them according to the specific needs of the deployment scenario can lead to better model performance and more robust insights.
+This detailed overview provides clarity on how different settings and parameters impact the distribution of data among clients in federated learning scenarios.
+Such granular control is essential for experimenting with various training dynamics and understanding the behavior of learning algorithms under different data distributions.

 ## Experimental Records